KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/eloquent-mutators.md

     return $user->disabled_at->getTimestamp();

-If you need to customize the format of your timestamps, set the `$dateFormat` property on your model.
+By default, timestamps are formatted as `'Y-m-d H:i:s'`.
+If you need to customize the timestamp format, set the `$dateFormat` property on your model.
 This property determines how date attributes are stored in the database, as well as their format when the model is serialized to an array or JSON:

     <?php